Questions and Answers About R-22a Safety

-R-22a, also known as 22a refrigerant, is a hydrocarbon refrigerant blend, with primary components including flammable substances such as propane and butane; in some cases, it may also contain small amounts of other hydrocarbons or a pine-scented odorant.
+R-22a is a hydrocarbon refrigerant blend with primary components including flammable substances such as propane and butane.
+In some cases, it may also contain small amounts of other hydrocarbons or a pine-scented odorant.
 This refrigerant is a highly flammable, colorless gas that is heavier than air.

 2. What are the potential safety risks of R-22a?

 Because R-22a is flammable, it can burn or explode if there is enough product concentrated in one space and the refrigerant comes in contact with an ignition source.

 3. R-22 and EPA’s Significant New Alternatives Policy (SNAP) Program

 R-22 (also known as HCFC-22) is an ozone-depleting refrigerant which has been widely used in home air conditioning systems and its supply is now being phased out in response to the Montreal Protocol.
 EPA reviews health, safety, and environmental impacts of refrigerants through its Significant New Alternatives Policy (SNAP) program, which evaluates and regulates substitutes for the ozone-depleting chemicals that are being phased out under the stratospheric ozone protection provisions of the Clean Air Act (CAA).
 In Section 612(c) of the CAA, the Agency is authorized to identify and publish lists of acceptable and unacceptable substitutes.